 Your lighting is such an important consideration.
 If you put a grayish blue paint color in a room with a lot of sunlight, the blue will seem bluer and greener.
 It will look more aqua and “beauty”.
 But in a grayish, indirectly lit room, the gray will come out more and the color will seem very calm.

-What white to pair with my new gray-blue dining room?
+What white to pair with Woodlawn Blue?

 In the background is a throw pillow I made this spring (three of them in total), and it matches!
 As does the ocean painting above the bench.
 Color scheme success.